alexLaiii/alexLaiii/README.md

 ## About Me

-- Bachelor of Computing student at Queen's University
+- Bachelor of Computing, Mathematics, and Analytics student at Queen's University
 - Interested in software engineering, AI, and web development
 - Practicing data structures and algorithms through LeetCode
 - Building football related full-stack projects